 Jisoo has been teaching for more than 15 years.
 Her cello students have won numerous competitions and have been accepted to New England Conservatory, Manhattan School of Music, The Juilliard School Pre-College, MSM Pre-College, Indiana University, All-National Honors Orchestra and All-State Orchestra.

-Last year, Jisoo has joined the roster of Rushmore Music Festival’s artist faculty.
+In 2018, Jisoo has joined the roster of Rushmore Music Festival’s artist faculty.
 The Rushmore Music Festival takes place in Spearfish, South Dakota at Black Hills State University.

 She teaches at the Suzuki Virtuoso Academy in Mineola, NY and privately in Long Island and NYC.